Annapolis Royal: Arts and culture

-The town is known for a thriving music, theatre, art and culture scene.
-In 2014, it was listed by MacLean's magazine as "10 Places You've Got to See."
 The Annapolis Basin and Annapolis Royal are perhaps the location of some of the first theatrical productions in Canada with the Théâtre de Neptune, written by Marc Lescarbot (c.
 1570–1641), performed in the harbour outside the Port Royal habitation on November 14, 1606.
 In 1743, Paul Mascarene, the Lieutenant Governor of Nova Scotia, translated Molière's La Misanthrope and staged productions that winter in Annapolis Royal.

-Annapolis Royal is known as the birthplace of lawn bowls in Canada, when in 1734 a green was laid by the Garrison of Nova Scotia near the site of Fort Anne.
+Bowls was invented here in 1734 when a green was laid by the Garrison of Nova Scotia near the site of Fort Anne.
 There is currently no active lawn bowling club in the town.

-Annapolis Royal hosts a lively contemporary art scene, with ARTsPLACE, managed by the Annapolis Region Community Arts Council, as its main art collective.
+ARTsPLACE is an art collective located here.